Maxchaosin/biocall/README.md

 ### 3. Set Up Environment

 The script uses a `.env` file for configuration.
-Create one in the root directory:
+Create one in the root directory by copying the example file:

 ```bash
 cp .env.example .env